 - Only you can make this decision based on how quickly you want to be compensated and how much you can guarantee your business’ future will be profitable once you leave.
 If you want further advice, we can help provide impartial insight into external lenders and how they can help you sell.

 - Finance For Buying an EOT: if you’re an employee and want to buy into your EOT, you’ll need to either raise finance from a lender or be part of a subordinate debt agreement.
 You’ll need a team of employee representatives who can apply for finance as a trust, which mitigates any personal circumstances but requires a lender who understands the sector.

-- Finance For Growing Your EOT: as with most forms of borrowing, an EOT’s first duty is to repay the vendor.
+- EOT Finance For Growth: as with most forms of borrowing, an EOT’s first duty is to repay the vendor.
 However, as you aim to grow you’ll also need other forms of finance such as a general business loan.
 Lenders are often hesitant to offer this form of finance to EOTs due to the reasons we’ve outlined above.
 Work with Rangewell and we’ll help you mitigate any issues and secure finance that helps you grow.